planetfederal/desktop-documentation/docs/source/components/pgadmin.rst

 .. figure:: img/pgadmin_first_open.png

-3. Click on the :guilabel:`plug` icon to create a new database connection.
+3. Click on the :guilabel:`Add a connection to a server` (the "plug" icon) to create a new database connection.

 4. Enter the connection parameters in the dialog, a database connection is usually identified by: